13 Ridiculously Easy Ways to Save Money This Year

 Most people want to travel on the weekends, which is why most flights are the most expensive during those times.
 Whenever you can (and I know it’s easier said than done), book flights for mid-week when less people are traveling.
 Also, try booking flights around 7 weeks before your desired travel date since travel analysts say prices tend to be at their lowest during this time.
 The money you save can go toward your vacation in other ways!

 HIP TIP: Here are 5 more ways to save on travel.

 11. Plan around freebies.

-If you enjoy getting out the house for dinner and activities, scope out places that offer incentives when you join their royalty program.
+If you enjoy getting out of the house for dinner and activities, scope out places that offer incentives when you join their loyalty program.
 While restaurants like Red Robin, IHOP, and Famous Dave’s offer free meals for your birthday, they often also give you freebies just for signing up to receive emails!
 Once you’re in, you’ll get email notifications with promotions throughout the year.

 If you’re feeding a whole family, check out My Kids Eat Free for a list of restaurants in your area that honor free meals for kids on certain days.